sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## DeleteChannelMetacounterByKey

-> void DeleteChannelMetacounterByKey (string channelType, string channelUrl, string key, string apiToken = null)
+> void DeleteChannelMetacounterByKey (string apiToken, string channelType, string channelUrl, string key)

 Delete a channel metacounter - When deleting a specific item of a channel metacounter by its key